 Figure 2 : Incorporation of biochar into low-productive tropical soils and the impact on maize crop growth [16].

 Due to the ultra-concentration of CO2 in the atmosphere, we must be able to remove a certain amount to achieve our climate goals.
-However, the IPCC and other organizations are clear about the importance of combining GHG emission reductions and the use of technology.
+However, the IPCC and other organizations are clear about the importance of reducing GHG emissions first and then using capture technology as a complementary solution.
 That of biochar could be relevant since it does not require any new raw materials, it requires little water [13], and it is inexpensive to produce.
 However, we must develop safe implantation techniques, otherwise carbon could turn against us.